Kentucky Kingdom: Kentucky Kingdom Gardens

 Kentucky Kingdom Gardens, the park's horticulture department, has a year-round greenhouse that grows more than 20 cultivars of annuals, more than 100 different species of perennials and ornamental grasses, and various specimen coniferous and deciduous trees.
 In 2016, the park introduced plant labels, which provided the plant names, and a QR code that would give more information about the plants.
 The department is currently headed by Jason Anderson, and has more than 12 staff members.

-Parking

-Kentucky Kingdom shares a parking lot with the Kentucky Exposition Center; parking costs $10 for cars and $20 for buses.
-When the park reopened in 2014, season pass holders had to pay to park.
-However, on April 2, 2015, Kentucky Kingdom and the Kentucky State Fair Board made a ten-year agreement for the park to pay the Fair Board $400,000 annually, to allow season pass holders to park for free, except for during the Kentucky State Fair.
-On July 11, 2018, the park filed a lawsuit against four state agencies, including the Kentucky State Fair Board, claiming that the Fair Board violated the deal to give free parking to season pass holders.
-Kentucky Kingdom claimed that state departments, including the Fair Board, restricted parking for park patrons by granting “exclusive” use to the Kentucky State Fair midway operator and other tenants of the exposition center.
-The lawsuit resulted in a settlement in July 2019, which resulted in the park only opening on two days during the State Fair, all park visitors were now required to enter the parking lot through gate two, and season pass holders would not be charged for parking.

 Restaurants and catering

 Kentucky Kingdom has a total of 30 restaurants and food stands across the park.
-Season pass holders are given a 20% discount on all food purchases.
+Season pass holders are given a 10%–20% discount depending on level of pass on all food purchases.
 On March 30, 2006, Six Flags and Papa John's Pizza formed a multi-year marketing alliance, which led to Papa John's Pizza opening various restaurants in the park.
 Kentucky Kingdom prepares more than 50,000 catered meals every season, and up to 5,000 meals per day.